 The University seeks to remove any barriers to an individual or group in making a disclosure.
-The University recognizes that individuals who experience incidents of discrimination or harassment, in some circumstances, may be reluctant to disclose such conduct to the University because they fear that they themselves may be accused of policy violations specific to public health offenses, such as underage drinking or drug use, or violations of the Green and Gold Promise, at the time of the incident.
+The University recognizes that individuals who experience incidents of discrimination or harassment, in some circumstances, may be reluctant to disclose such conduct to the University because they fear that they themselves may be accused of policy violations specific to public health offenses, such as underage drinking or drug use, at the time of the incident.
 Accordingly, if the University learns of these concerns via a disclosure, formal complaint, or investigation of a complaint, the University will not use this information in a disciplinary process against the complainant or any witness unless the conduct placed the health or safety of any other person at risk.
 For example, this provision will not protect from disciplinary action an individual who knowingly serves alcohol or administers drugs to Complainant in order to facilitate conduct prohibited by this Policy.